treysp/coolit/README.md

 I began as a tower presence purist.
 Often images only contain a portion of a tower, and I labeled all those images as having tower regardless of how much tower it contained.
 This was a poor strategy.

 If one image slice contains 5% of a given tower, the other 95% appears in other slices.
-Since we care about identifying *towers*, not tower images, scoring any of those images with high probability counts as success.
+Since we care about identifying *towers*, not *tower images*, scoring any of those images with high probability counts as success.

 Subsequently, I re-labeled the image slices such that only images with enough tower for fan blades to be identifiable were specified as having a tower.
-This is clearly a subjective criterion, but I did all the labeling so it was relatively consistent.
+This is clearly a subjective criterion, but I did all the labeling so it was relatively consistent within the project.
 Model performance improved significantly once I removed those images.

 ### Borderline towers